jurb/ekomenu-yml-scraper/README.md

 # ekomenu-yml-scraper

 Convert **Ekomenu** recipes into clean YAML from logged-in recipe URLs on www.ekomenu.nl (and most likely on www.ekomenu.be).
-Those files can be imported into Paprika, a ios and macos recipe app.
+The YAML files can be imported into [Paprika](https://www.paprikaapp.com), an iOS and macOS recipe app.

 ## Features
 - **No venvs required**: Scripts use `uv` in the shebang for dependency isolation.